20ChaituR/neuralnets/README.md

 Here, there are two connectivity layers, shown by the two matrices.
 The first layer connects two nodes to two nodes, and the second layer connects two nodes to one node.

+## Structure of the Image Training Data File

+The image training data file contains the filenames of all input and expected bmp files.
+These files will then be converted to an array and passed through the network.
+The structure of the file is as follows: The first line has the number of training cases, the height of each image and the width of each image.
+Then, the next lines contain the input file and the expected output file.

+An example of a image training file is:

+    2 100 100
+    input1.bmp
+    expected1.bmp
+    input2.bmp
+    expected2.bmp

+Here, there are two training cases, with input and expected images that are 100x100 in size.

 ## Structure of the Training Data File

 The format of the training data is as follows: On the first line, the number of test cases is given.
 Then, on the following lines, for each test case, first the input values are given, space-separated, then the expected output values are given space-separated.

 An example of a training data file is:

-    4
+    4 2 1
     0 0
     0
     0 1